 Powering Scale-out AI Infrastructure

-The AMD Pensando™ Pollara 400 AI NIC is engineered to accelerate applications running across back-end networks, achieving up to 400 Gigabit per second (Gbps) Ethernet speeds.
+The AMD PensandoTM Pollara 400 AI NIC is engineered to accelerate applications running across AI nodes in mega-scale and giga-scale data centers, achieving up to 400 Gigabit per second (Gbps) Ethernet speeds.

-Built on the proven third generation, fully hardware programmable Pensando P4 engine, the AMD Pensando Pollara 400 AI NIC delivers industry-leading performance with the flexibility to be programmed to meet future requirements, helping to maximize infrastructure investments for enterprises, cloud service providers, and researchers.
+Built on the proven third generation, fully hardware programmable Pensando P4 engine, the AMD Pensando Pollara 400 AI NIC delivers leadership performance with the flexibility to be programmed to meet future requirements, helping to maximize infrastructure investments for Hyperscalers, enterprises, cloud service providers, and researchers.

-Industry’s First AI NIC Offering Ultra Ethernet Consortium (UEC) Features
+Industry’s First AI NIC Supporting Ultra Ethernet Consortium (UEC) Features

-The AMD Pensando™ Pollara 400 AI NIC is the industry's first Ultra Ethernet Consortium (UEC) compatible AI NIC.
-With its programmability, the AMD AI NIC™ enables customers to select UEC features to bring intelligence to network monitoring and performance tuning.
-Through the fully programmable P4 engine, the AMD AI NIC allows customers to upgrade any Pensando Pollara 400 AI NIC to meet new industry standards, including those established by the UEC.
+The AMD Pensando™ Pollara 400 AI NIC is the industry's first Ultra Ethernet Consortium (UEC)ready AI NIC.
+With its programmability, the NIC will enable customers to select UEC features to bring intelligence to network monitoring and performance tuning.
+Through the fully programmable P4 engine, the NIC allows customers to upgrade any form-factor AMD Pensando Pollara 400 AI NIC to address new industry standards, as they evolve.

 Accelerate AI Performance at Scale